 Born on the 7th of June of 1757, Georgiana, Duchess of Devonshire is often regarded as one of the most acclaimed women of her period.
 Married to the Duke of Devonshire at seventeen, Georgiana was catapulted into the fashionable lifestyle of England’s high society and became a national celebrity.
 Nevertheless, her involvement in politics, her gambling addiction, ad the fact that she lived with her husband and Lady Elizabeth Foster, her close friend, in what has become known as a “ménage à trois” also exposed her to severe criticism by some of her contemporaries.

-With July 2017 marking the (partial) decriminalisation of homosexuality in the UK, it seems like an appropriate time to revisit the life of this intriguing historical figure, as well as the ways in which we have imagined her throughout the years.
+With July 2017 marking the anniversary of the (partial) decriminalisation of homosexuality in the UK, it seems like an appropriate time to revisit the life of this intriguing historical figure, as well as the ways in which we have imagined her throughout the years.
 And when we look at the modern interpretations of Georgiana’s life, it becomes clear that they actually tell us more about ourselves than they do about the Duchess.

 Fifteen years after the publication of Amanda Foreman’s biography, Georgiana, Duchess of Devonshire, and five years after Saul Dibb’s movie, “The Duchess” the 2013 documentary “Secrets of Chatsworth” granted us once again access to the most intimate details of the life of Georgiana of Devonshire.
 The section of the documentary dedicated to Georgiana begins with the narrator’s gripping statement that the true secrets of Chatsworth are to be found in the archives containing “hundreds of letters by one duchess [which reveal]… her manipulation by a back-stabbing best friend”.
 As sad music plays, the narrator proceeds: “Stuck in a suffocating marriage, and despite the attention of celebrity, Georgiana was lonely.
 So when she met Lady Elizabeth Foster in 1782, she thought she had found a true friend.”